Justin-Garey/Guides/README.md

 10. [Instructions](./guides/ios_sideloading.md) for sideloading apps onto an iOS device.
 (Specifically an iPad Mini 1)

 11. Install Node and npm with the [Node Version Manager](./guides/install_node_ubuntu.md) (nvm).

+12. Change the [Hostname](./guides/hostname.md) of your linux system.